JokerJohn/LIO_SAM_6AXIS/README.md

 # Introduction

-LIO_SAM is only suitable for 9-axis IMU, for the following reasons.
+LIO_SAM is only used for 9-axis IMU, for the following reasons.

 - the initialization module need absolute orientation to initialize the LIO system.
 - the back-end GNSS-based optimization relies on the robot_localization node, and also requires a 9-axis IMU.